JenniferBone/convergent-TCR/README.md

 ## Improved Featurization
+Transition probability maps based on a first-order Markov model of TCR pair-wise motifs was developed to reduce the feature size of TCR tree-maps to a 400-feature space.
+Jack-knifing was then used alongside thresholding to reveal underlying patterns in responder versus non-responder TCR data.

 ## This Example
 Most of the code associated with this work is in a manuscript under review.
 However, the current repo seeks to demonstrate a small portion of code dedicated to improving TCR similarity analysis (namely improving on Levenstein distance for TCR similarity clusters).
 It calculates a distance matrix between the top most frequent CDR3s observed in indivual patient repertoires.

-Please contact: bone.jennifer@gmail.com for questions on code not yet enumerated in this repo.
+Please contact: bone.jennifer@gmail.com for questions on code described in the repo.